India's auto and pharma sectors not ready to wean off China

 Thus any moves to curb imports or make them costlier without developing alternatives will hurt local businesses.

 “We don’t import because we like to, but because we have no choice,” said R.C.
-Bhargava, chairman of Maruti Suzuki India Ltd (MRTI.NS), the country’s biggest carmaker.
+Bhargava, chairman of Maruti Suzuki India Ltd , the country’s biggest carmaker.

 “To attract companies to produce locally, we need to be more competitive and lower our costs compared with other countries.”